terramate-io/terramate/docs/about-stacks.md

 ## Reduce the blast radius

 A small change can lead to catastrophic events if you're not careful.
-For instance, forgetting a "prevent_destroy" attribute in the production database lifecycle declaration.
+For instance, forgetting a `prevent_destroy` attribute in the production database lifecycle declaration.
 Also, someone within your organisation or team may commit mistakes and it's better if you could reduce the impact of such errors.